biomed12/simple_machine/README.md

 # Simple machine state machine design framework.

 A simple state machine design framework for embedded systems.
+"sm" directory contains core algorithm.
+"exm" directory contains an example machine.

 You can create your own makefile or simply run the shell command to see the application result: